API Documentation

 GET /api/v1/location/cell?lat={lat}&lng={lng}

-Returns cell coverage data for networks at the given coordinates, including signal strength in dBm and a human-readable signal level.
-The technology field is one of 4G LTE, 5G NR, or 3G.
+Returns cell coverage data for networks at the given coordinates.
+Signal strength is returned in the form of both an expected dBm and a word-based, human-readable signal level.
+The technology field takes one of 4G LTE, 5G NR, or 3G.

 Parameters